NVIDIA/spark-rapids-ml/python/benchmark/aws-emr/README.md

 # Benchmarking on Dataproc

-This directory contains shell scripts for running larger scale benchmarks on a AWS EMR cluster.
-You will need a AWS EMR account to run them.
+This directory contains shell scripts for running larger-scale benchmarks on an AWS EMR cluster.
+You will need an AWS EMR account to run them.
 The benchmarks use datasets synthetically generated using [gen_data.py](../gen_data.py).
-For convenience, these have been precomputed and currently stored in the public S3 bucket `spark-rapids-ml-bm-datasets-public`.
+For convenience, these have been precomputed and are available in the public S3 bucket `spark-rapids-ml-bm-datasets-public`.
 The benchmark scripts are currently configured to read the data from there.

 ## Setup